C800 BSc (Hons) Psychology (3 yrs)

 You should make your application through UCAS.

-The BSc Psychology degree at the University of Southampton is recognised by the British Psychological Society, providing Graduate Basis for Registration.
+The BSc Psychology degree at the University of Southampton is accredited by the British Psychological Society and confers eligibility for the Graduate Basis for Chartered Membership.

 The first degree programme in the UK to receive unconditional accreditation from the British Psychological Society (2005)